Here is my easy slow cooker beef brisket, perfect for a Sunday dinner!

 Step 2.
 Place two sliced red onions in the base of the slow cooker.
 Put the beef on top of the onions.

 Step 3.
-Make 400 m (2 cups) beef stock (broth) using boiling water and pour over the beef.
+Make 400 m (2 cups) beef stock (broth) using boiling water and the stock cube or pot and pour it over the beef.
 Add Worcestershire sauce, season with salt and pepper, add 2 tsp dried sage and 1 tsp dried rosemary.

 Step 4.
 Cook on low for 8-9 hours.
 To make gravy from the juices, thicken them in the slow cooker with a paste made from cornflour/cornstarch and a little cold water.
 Or make a roux in a saucepan using plain flour and butter, then transfer the juices into the pan and heat and stir until thickened.